jcoliz/yofi/docs/Configuration.md

 ### Clock:Now

 Useful during development if you want to force the system to think it's a certain day.
-Functional tests use this.